 Keep your eye on the prize.
-Keep your eye on the finish line.
+So, keep your eye on the finish line.

 It is about helping each child find their lane in life.